masakifukunishi/algorithm-data-structure-crash-course/array.md

 ### Cons

-- Fixed Size **(For fixed size array)**

-  - Arrays have a fixed size, meaning they cannot dynamically grow or shrink once they are created.
-This inflexibility can be problematic if you need to store a varying number of elements or if the required size is not known in advance.

 - Wasted Memory

   - If an array is not fully populated with elements, there may be wasted memory space.
 If the size of the array is much larger than the number of elements it contains, it can result in inefficient memory usage.